guimontme/guimontme/README.md

 # "Hi, guys"!

 My name is Guilherme Monteiro, short Gui Mont.
 I'm from Brazil (BR).
 I've been working as Front-End Developer since 2016, but I worked as Web Designer, Graphic Designer and others stacks since 2009.
-Actually I looking for jobs.
+Actually I'm looking for jobs.

 ### GitHub Stats